ai-shifu/ChatALL/README.md

 ### On Windows

-Just download the .exe file and proceed with the setup.
+Just download the *-win-x64.exe (mostly) or *-win-arm64.exe file and proceed with the setup.

 ### On macOS

-For Apple Silicon Mac (M1, M2 CPU), download the *-arm64.dmg file.
+For Apple Silicon Mac (M1, M2 CPU), download the *-mac-arm64.dmg file.

-For other Macs, download another .dmg file.
+For other Macs, download *-mac-x64.dmg file.

 ### On Linux